Introduction

 AutoDesk FBX (DIRSIG5 only)

 The major benefit of the AutoDesk FBX format is that it is binary (compared to being ASCII/Text like GDB and OBJ) and it is widely supported as a first class format on most popular 3D content generation tools.
 Similar to the OBJ format, FBX supports shared vertex lists, facet groupings, material definitions and assignments, texture coordinates and vertex normals.
 The format also supports internal hierarchies, instancing and keyframe motion, which makes it suitable for storing individual objects or entire scenes.
 At this time, the GLIST import support assumes that the FBX contains a single, "flat" (no hierarchy) object and ignores any motion.
-The material descriptions in the file will be ignored but the material assignments names will be used to associate DIRSIG materials.
-If you wish to re-map the FBX material assignments to DIRSIG materials, you can use the GLIST material re-assignment feature.
+The material descriptions in the file will be ignored but the material assignment names will be used to associate DIRSIG materials.
+If you wish to re-map these material assignments to other DIRSIG materials, you can use the GLIST material overrides feature.

 Using a DIRSIG object FBX file for the base geometry.